Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: New triangulations for the twist knots

 Let us now go back to our cellular decomposition of $(S^3,K_n)$.
 We start from Figure \ref{fig:Htriang:polyhedron} (b) and cut $D$ into new faces $u$ and $D'$ as in Figure \ref{fig:Htriang:bigon:trick} (a).
 Then we apply the bigon trick $p$ times, where $p:=\tfrac{n-3}{2}$, to slide the cell $u$ on the left $D'$, and finally we cut the face obtained from $D'$ a final time into a $p+2$-gon $G$ and a triangle $v$ by adding a double full arrow.
 See Figure \ref{fig:Htriang:bigon:trick} (b).

-Note that if $n=3$, i.e. $p=0$, we do not use the bigon trick, and simply denote $D'$ by $v$.
+Note that if $n=3$, i.e.\ $p=0$, we do not use the bigon trick, and simply denote $D'$ by $v$.
 In this case, $G$ is empty and the double full arrow should be identified with the simple full arrow.

 Then, if $p\geqslant 1$, we triangulate the two faces $G$ as in Figure \ref{fig:GG:tower}: we add $p-1$ new edges drawn with simple arrows and circled $k$ for $k=1, \ldots, p-1$ (and drawn in different colors in Figure \ref{fig:GG:tower} but not in the following pictures), and $G$ is cut into $p$ triangles $e_1, \ldots, e_p$.
-This still makes sense if $p=1$, in this case we have $G=e_p=e_1$ and no new edges.
+This still makes sense if $p=1$, in {which} case we have $G=e_p=e_1$ and no new edges.

 Now, by combining Figures \ref{fig:Htriang:bigon:trick} (b) and \ref{fig:GG:tower}, we obtain a decomposition of $S^3$ as a polyhedron with only triangular faces glued to one another, and $K_n$ still represents the blue edge after identifications.
-In order to harmonize the notations with the small cases ($p=0,1$), we do the following arrow replacements: \begin{itemize} \item full black simple arrow by simple arrow with circled $0$, \item full black double arrow by simple arrow with circled $p$, \item white triangle simple arrow by simple arrow with circled $p+1$. \end{itemize} Moreover, we cut the previous polyehdron of Figures \ref{fig:Htriang:bigon:trick} (b) and \ref{fig:GG:tower} into $p+4$ tetrahedra, introducing new triangular faces $e_{p+1}$ (behind $r,u,v$), $g$ (behind $r,s,v$), $s'$ (completing $m,m,s$), $f_p$ (completing $g,s',u$) and $f_1, \ldots, f_{p-1}$ at each of the $p-1$ ``floors'' of the tower of Figure \ref{fig:GG:tower} (from front to back of the figure).
-We add the convention $f_0=e_1$ to account for the case $p=0$.
+In order to harmonize the {notation} with the small cases ($p=0,1$), we do the following arrow replacements: \begin{itemize} \item {Replace} full black simple arrow by simple arrow with circled $0$, \item {replace} full black double arrow by simple arrow with circled $p$, \item {replace} white triangle simple arrow by simple arrow with circled $p+1$. \end{itemize} Moreover, we cut the previous {polyhe}dron of Figures \ref{fig:Htriang:bigon:trick} (b) and \ref{fig:GG:tower} into $p+4$ tetrahedra, introducing new triangular faces $e_{p+1}$ (behind $r,u,v$), $g$ (behind $r,s,v$), $s'$ (completing $m,m,s$), $f_p$ (completing $g,s',u$) and $f_1, \ldots, f_{p-1}$ at each of the $p-1$ ``floors'' of the tower of Figure \ref{fig:GG:tower} (from front to back of the figure). {More precisely, for $k \in \{1, \ldots, p-1\}$, the new face $f_k$ is made of three edges: \begin{itemize} \item an edge with circled $k$ (curved and going up in the left half of Figure \ref{fig:GG:tower}), \item an edge with circled $k+1$ (or full black double arrow for $k=p-1$) in Figure \ref{fig:GG:tower}, going from the rightmost vertex to the endpoint of the previous edge, \item the edge with full black simple arrow in Figure \ref{fig:GG:tower} going from the rightmost vertex to the bottom vertex. \end{itemize} } We add the convention $f_0=e_1$ to account for the case $p=0$.
 We also choose an orientation for the blue edge and thus a sign for the tetrahedron that contains it (this choice will not have any influence on the ideal triangulation, though).

 Finally, we obtain the H-triangulation for $(S^3,K_n)$ described in Figure \ref{fig:H:trig:odd}, for any $p \geqslant 0$ (recalling the convention $f_0=e_1$ if need be).